cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 app = func.FunctionApp()
 ```

-We need to add a function that will get run when the user visits our webpage.
-The return value of the function will be what the user sees in their browser.
+Let's add a function that will run when users visit a page called `test` on our website.
+To do so we'll define a Python function called `test`, and annotate it with a line that defines it as the **route** for the URL `test`.

 Paste this at the bottom of the file:

 ```python